monteship/GreeMQTT/README.md

 MQTT_TOPIC/deviceId/set {"Pow":1,"SetTem":24}
 ```

+## Automatic Device Discovery
+If the `NETWORK` environment variable is not set, GreeMQTT will automatically scan your local network for compatible Gree devices on port 7000.
+This makes setup easier, as you do not need to manually specify device IP addresses.
+The discovered devices will be added to the internal database and managed automatically.

 ### Home Assistant Integration
 Add the following to your Home Assistant `configuration.yaml` to subscribe to GreeMQTT topics:
 ```yaml